Qarj/WebImblaze-Selenium/README.md

 - http.txt - verbose log of raw WebImblaze http test output
 - chromedriver.log

-If not using WebInject-Framework, then double click on `output/Results.html` to view the test results in a browser.
+If not using WebImblaze-Framework, then double click on `output/Results.html` to view the test results in a browser.
 Click on a step number hyperlink to see the individual test step result.